nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri May 29 2026)
+### Joke of the day (Sat May 30 2026)
 <!-- joke -->
->Chuck Norris does not need to type-cast.
-The Chuck-Norris Compiler (CNC) sees through things.
-All way down.
-Always.
+>Scientifically speaking, it is impossible to charge Chuck Norris with 'obstruction of justice.'
+This is because even Chuck Norris cannot be in two places at the same time.
 <!-- /joke -->

-*Last update: Fri, 29 May 2026 02:29:04 GMT*
+*Last update: Sat, 30 May 2026 02:13:25 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)